jweiming/git-release-example/README.md

 $ git push --tags
 ```
 ## Conclusion
-You have completed the exercise and you should know the various ```git``` commands to help you prepare for a release.
+You have completed the exercise and you now know the various ```git``` commands to help you prepare for a release.